-She was born Vera Fialova on 28 October 1917 in Hradec Kralove, Bohemia.
+Vera Hozakova led a life defined by commitment and idealism.
+She was born Vera Fialova on 28 October 1917 in Hradec Králové, Bohemia.
 As a child, she was an enthusiastic member of the nationalist youth group the Pathfinders, where she particularly enjoyed the singing of Czech folk songs.
-She met her future husband Bedrich Hozak at a nationalistic gymnastics club she also frequented.
-Having completed high school, she decided to pursue the unusual career path of construction, working toward a diploma while employed on a building site.
-Completing the program successfully, in 1937 she moved to Prague to study architecture at the university.
-There, following her father’s example, she became active in leftist student organisations, and joined the Communist Party after the Germans occupied Czechoslovakia in September 1938.
-By March 1939 the Germans had reached Prague and the Communist Party was promptly banned.
+She met her future husband, Bedrich Hozak, at a nationalistic gymnastics club that they both frequented.
+Having completed high school, she worked towards a diploma while employed in the traditionally all-male sphere of a building site.
+After completing the programme, she moved in 1937 to Prague to study architecture at the university.
+There, following her father’s example, she became active in leftist student organisations and joined the Communist Party after the Germans occupied Czechoslovakia in September 1938.
+By March 1939, the Germans had reached Prague and the Communist Party was promptly banned.
 The following month Czech students, including Hozakova, organised a massive protest, and the Germans cracked down brutally, shooting into the crowd and killing a student.
-On 17 November the police, increasingly fearful of the power of the Czech student movement, took over the student apartments of Prague, and sent 1,200 male students to Sachsenhausen.
+On 17 November, the police, increasingly fearful of the power of the Czech student movement, took over the student apartments of Prague and sent 1,200 male students to Sachsenhausen.
 In addition, they formally closed the university for three years.

 At this point, Hozakova was forced to abandon her studies and seek a full-time job.
-She found a position as a technical illustrator, a job that allowed her to begin resistance work with the Communist party.
+She found a position as a technical illustrator, a job that allowed her to begin resistance work with the Communist Party.
 Primarily serving as a courier and contact person, Hozakova managed to conceal her illegal activities until July 1941, when she was arrested and imprisoned in Prague for six months.

 Bad as life in jail was, it paled in comparison with life in the concentration camp Ravensbrück, where Hozakova was transferred in January 1942 along with a group of other Czech political prisoners.
 Upon arrival they were assigned to the primarily Czech Block 8, at the time holding around 900 prisoners.
-(As the camp was to grow increasingly more crowded over the years, this number increased exponentially).
+(As the camp was to grow increasingly crowded over the years, this number increased exponentially).
 Her first two years were spent in back-breaking physical labour, shovelling frozen sand, digging ditches and transporting cement.
-Although her previous experience of work on a construction site came in handy, eventually the work took a toll on her health, and it was only through the intervention of some Czech friends in the infirmary that she was granted a period of sick leave, and managed to regain her strength.
+Although her previous experience of work on a construction site came in handy, eventually the work took a toll on her health, and it was only through the intervention of some Czech friends in the infirmary that she was granted a period of sick leave and managed to regain her strength.

 How much easier our life is now in contrast to that of the thousands outside our door.
 For the entire day we are placed in a different world ... in the quiet, the warmth, doing skilled labour, far from the over-filled barracks, the screaming, the fear...

 Not only was the work physically and intellectually an unimaginable improvement, but she was also moved to Block 3, where prisoners who came into contact with the SS were kept.
-Clean and with running water, this block dramatically changed her experience of the camp.
-However, her improvement in circumstances only strengthened her commitment to help other less 'privileged' prisoners.
+Clean, and with running water, this block dramatically changed her experience of the camp.
+However, her improvement in circumstances only strengthened her commitment to help other, less 'privileged' prisoners.
 In this sense, her job brought her several advantages.
-Occasionally she would be able to surreptitiously listen to the radio, and could pass on news.
+Occasionally she would be able to surreptitiously listen to the radio and could pass on news.
 She also had access to books and paper, which was a valuable commodity.